What Learning Pathways are offered at Arizona Language Preparatory?

 For children with special needs, please contact the school’s administration the individual need for accommodation.

 When will my child be required to wear a face covering?

 Pursuant to Executive Order 2020-51, all students, staff, and visitors are required to wear a face-covering any time they are on campus.

 What is the facial covering procedure during lunch and outdoor activity?

-Where social distancing criteria is met, students may have facial coverings with them but not worn.
-This includes outdoor physical activity.
-Students will be socially distanced at lunch time, at each table, and will not require facial coverings during their time eating.
+During outdoor physical activity, students are not required to wear face coverings.
+Students will be socially distanced at lunchtime and will not require facial coverings during their time eating.

 Is there a form or process to obtain an exemption to the Facial Covering policy?